-What are transmittals in commercial construction?
+What are transmittals in construction?
 And, how do project managers make them faster or more effective during a project?
 What about accessing them long after the project has completed.
 Transmittals are primarily used on commercial construction projects and an effective form of communication that is used by the project manager or project lead to keep all vested stakeholders in the loop.
 Other individuals on the project can use transmittal, such as foreman, but for I will only focus on the Project Manager for this article.

 What’s the purpose for using a transmittal?